Frances Harper and Black Women in the WCTU

 Frances Harper and the "Department of Work Among Colored People"Frances Ellen Watkins Harper, pictured at right, was a WCTU leader, poet, and abolitionist.
 A committed "temperance woman," Harper joined the WCTU in the 1880s and became Superintendent of its "Department of Work Among the Colored People."

-Harper believed in the potential of interracial cooperation among women, but she emphasized the work that white women needed to do to make such cooperation succeed.
-She argued that white women bore as much responsibility as white men in the oppression of black people.
-They had a moral duty, she maintained, to educate themselves out of race prejudice.
+Harper believed in the potential of interracial cooperation among women.
+Though she thought that education and resources were necessary for "race progress," she also argued that white women bore as much responsibility as white men in the oppression of black people, and that they needed to educate themselves out of racial prejudice.

 The below document is one of Harper's reports on the activity of her department.
 It was published in the WCTU's official newspaper, the Union Signal, in 1885.
-In it, Harper urges the white women in the WCTU to devote more time and resources to organizing among black women.
+In it, Harper urges the white women in the WCTU to commit to organizing for temperance among black women.
 She reminds them that they, as white women, have benefited from generations of wealth and education that black women have not had.

 Back to Timeline